 When does registration open and how much does it cost, is it refundable?

-Registration is $45 and opens on July 1st.
-Registration costs pay for event expenses (t-shirts, challenge coins, drinks, snacks, insurance, tents, signs, etc.) and remaining funds will be distributed to our beneficiaries.
+Registration is $45 and opens on May 1st.
+Registration costs pay for event expenses (t-shirts, masks, challenge coins, drinks, snacks, insurance, tents, signs, etc.) and remaining funds will be distributed to our beneficiaries.
 As a non-profit organization, we strive to spend wisely and our goal is to be able to make an impact with our donations to our beneficiaries.
 Unfortunately, because we use this money to pay for event operational expenses tickets are non-refundable.

 I'm coming from out-of-town, is there a place I can stay for cheap?